Information for Medicinal Cannabis Patients

 1. with the presence of THC in oral fluid, blood or urine; or

 “There is no medical defense to these offenses specified in the Road Transport Act 2013 (NSW) for using a prescribed cannabis medicine.
 There may also be insurance implications for patients who are convicted of these offenses.”

 This zero-tolerance approach Australia-wide has serious implications for patients who take medicinal cannabis product containing any THC.
-Patients wishing to continue driving during treatment are limited to CBD only products.
-As there is no definitive timeline for the metabolizing of detectable THC, patients using products containing THC are recommended to cease driving completely, regardless of whether or not they are impaired.
+Patients wishing to continue driving during treatment are limited to CBD-only products.
+As there is no definitive timeline for metabolizing THC, patients using products containing THC are recommended to cease driving completely, regardless of whether or not they are impaired.

-There are continuing debates with parliament in regard to Australia’s zero drug driving policy.
+There are ongoing debates in parliament regarding Australia’s zero drug driving policy.
 For updates or to support the change of medicinal cannabis driving regulations, please check out: